Preparing to Go Back to School During COVID-19

 Review your local school or district's plan to reduce COVID-19 risk

-Research your school or school district's plans to reopen.
+Research your school or school district's plans for starting in-person learning in the fall.
 According to the CDC, there are four main areas you should focus on for schools' plans to reduce the spread of COVID-19.
 They are:

-- Promoting behaviors that prevent the spread of the virus, such as social distancing, washing hands, and wearing masks.
+- Promote behaviors that prevent the spread of the virus, such as multilayer prevention strategies that include vaccination, social distancing, washing hands, and wearing masks.

-- Maintaining clean and healthy environments for students and staff, including proper ventilation and frequently cleaned and disinfected surfaces.
+- Maintain a clean and healthy environment for students and staff, including proper ventilation and frequently cleaned and disinfected surfaces.

-- Maintaining healthy operations of the school, such as staggering students schedules and reducing classroom sizes.
+- Maintain healthy operations of the school, such as staggering students schedules and reducing classroom sizes.